 Uncontrolled Saturation Levels

 The easiest thing to mess up (or just plain forget) when doing a balayage process is controlling the level of saturation.
-These levels are dependent on the degree of pressure that gets applied when sweeping lightener over the root area, so that the product penetrates the mids and ends of the hair – this is what creates the gradient that is so key to the color.
+These levels are dependent on the degree of pressure that gets applied when sweeping lightener over the root area so that the product penetrates the mids and ends of the hair.
+This is what creates the gradient that is so key to the color.

 Achieving a Heat Equilibrium

-The look is admittedly difficult to achieve – aside from obvious issues with getting the application down pat, there are a ton of variables that need to be controlled.
-Heat is definitely one – “you need enough to get the desired lift, but not too much so that painted hair dries out,” cautions Matt.
+The look is admittedly difficult to achieve.
+Aside from obvious issues with getting the application down pat, there are a ton of variables that need to be controlled.
+Heat is definitely one.
+“You need enough to get the desired lift, but not too much so that painted hair dries out,” cautions Matt.

 Increasing the Developer for Consistent Color

-You also need to increase the volume of developer as you go, so that even the last color applied stays consistent — this is easier said than done because washing areas of the hair that are finished, without disrupting other areas, is no easy feat.
+You also need to increase the volume of developer as you go, so that even the last color applied stays consistent.
+This is easier said than done because washing areas of the hair that are finished, without disrupting other areas, is no easy feat.

 How to Tell If It’s Right

 To succeed at the technique, Matt recommends practicing on doll heads until you’re confident enough to try it out on someone.
-“Balayage is an art that needs to be perfected and is easy to create a mess until you have!” he says.
+“Balayage is an art that needs to be perfected and is easy to create a mess until you have,” he says.

 Tip Them Out

-While Matt has taken a break from doing dull balayage as-of-late, he will still refresh his client’s ends to get a brighter pop or paint hairlines at the sink to lighten baby hairs.
+While Matt has taken a break from doing full balayage as-of-late, he will still refresh his client’s ends to get a brighter pop or paint hairlines at the sink to lighten baby hairs.
 “I painted as a child and had a great sense of depth and dimension as well as shadows and highlights in a 2D image.
 When I started doing the balayage technique itself, It took me a few months to really take that sense and pair it with a chemical product on a 3D canvas,” he shares of his background.

-While balayage is one of the most flattering hair color techniques you can request, Matt likes it best for clients who are looking for a “true beachy sun-drenched result.”
+While balayage is one of the most flattering hair color techniques you can request, Matt likes it best for clients looking for a “true beachy sun-drenched result.”
 If you’re having issues perfecting the look, Matt suggests cheating for the same result by foiling in highlights for maximum precision while using lower volumes and trying a mid-light technique.
 Balayage or subtle highlights are great for those with dark base colors that don’t want highlights with a life of their own and are instead looking for the perfect blend.